Renz2299/mp4_eco_roots/README.md

 **Commits from 4th Jan:**

-Search functionality was added to the products view through a number of if statements looking for a query within the get request and then filtering all products by determining if that query is in the product name or description and returning the filtered products to the template.
+Search functionality was added to the products view through a number of if statements looking for a query within the GET request and then filtering all products by determining if that query is in the product name or description and returning the filtered products to the template.

 ![Search functionality in products views.py](readme_imgs/search_in_products_view.png)